SuryaKshetra/project.github.io/Veeresh/veeresh_buisness_cases.md

 - **Best Case**:
   - Happens when the pivot divides the data evenly.
   - Time complexity: **O(n log n)**.
-- **[Click Here](https://github.com/SuryaKshetra/project.github.io/blob/main/Veeresh/quicksort.cpp)** to navigate to the Quick Sort code
+- **[CLICK HERE](https://github.com/SuryaKshetra/project.github.io/blob/main/Veeresh/quicksort.cpp)** to navigate to the Quick Sort code

 ## Alloting spaces for the classifications of the wastes that can be dumped